 Spend some time researching blogs and websites that possess high authority in your niche and construct a pitch detailing what you can offer them and their readers, as well as what you can provide in return.

 As mentioned previously, you don’t have to do everything online.
 There is still a market for traditional offline strategies, such as taking out advertisements in newspapers and magazines.

 In fact, due to the digital marketing explosion, many print publications have lowered their advertising fees, making it more affordable for small businesses to get featured.
 Again, it’s all about doing your research and identifying which publications are typically read by your target audience.

 The advertising world might have evolved, but don’t underestimate the power of one well-placed print advert, either.
 Under Armour, for example, was a struggling startup operating out of founder Kevin Plank’s basement until he spent his entire budget on taking out an advert in ESPN magazine; the rest, as they say, is history.

 When you’re just starting out, one of your biggest challenges is getting the word out that you even exist as a business, let alone establishing credibility; a great way to do both, however, is through word of mouth.

-You can devise various referral or incentive programmes that encourage customers (or even employees, if you have them) to recommend you to others, such as offering discounts or rewards.
+You can devise various referral programmes that encourage customers (or even employees, if you have them) to recommend you to others, such as offering discounts or rewards.
 Not only does this attract new customers which, in turn, repeats the cycle, but you also start building a base of repeat customers.

 It can also be a good idea to offer rewards and discounts on coupon sites like Groupon, but this approach should be taken with extreme caution as a fledgeling enterprise.
 Indeed, you can easily overstep your capabilities and struggle to keep up with orders, ruining your reputation in the process, while it’s also possible to even end up losing money if you get the calculations wrong.